CDFAC’s Legislative Report Card

 The Children’s Defense Fund Action Council’s nonpartisan Legislative Report Card takes a comprehensive look at the legislative work each Member of Congress has done on behalf of our children.

-This is the first evaluation of legislators we have produced in nearly a decade.
+We launched our current Legislative Report Card in 2020, our first publication in nearly a decade.
 Until 2011, the CDF Action Council produced scorecards based on votes alone, the way most legislative scorecards are still put together.
 We discontinued our scorecard after 2011 because there were fewer votes to score and what votes were taken for children often involved disparate pieces of legislation wrapped up in omnibus bills.
 We no longer felt we could put together a meaningful document with so few data points.

-For the 116th Congress, we’ve tried something different.
-We took time to learn how political scientists quantify legislative action and applied those lessons to create a new kind of legislative scorecard, which we’re calling our Legislative Report Card.
+Beginning with the 116th Congress, we tried something different.
+We took time to learn how political scientists quantify legislative action and applied those lessons to create a new kind of legislative scorecard, our Legislative Report Card.

 In our model, Members of Congress get credit for sponsoring, cosponsoring or voting for legislation that would help American children.
-Conversely, support of legislation that would work against the interests of children counts against members.
 To reflect the hard work of moving a bill through Congress, the value of supporting a particular bill rises as that bill progresses toward becoming a law.
 An additional bonus is given when members work across party lines for to benefit of children.

-Members get credit for their work on bills across CDF’s broad policy portfolio; as of the end of March 2020 the scorecard includes more 650 bills related to child poverty, health, education, early childhood care, immigration, gun violence prevention, housing, youth justice and child welfare.
+Members get credit for their work on bills across CDF’s broad policy portfolio; by the end of the 116th Congress, the Report Card included around 900 bills related to child poverty, health, education, early childhood care, immigration, gun violence prevention, housing, youth justice and child welfare.
 The Report Card will be updated periodically to reflect the ongoing work of this Congress.

 A full list of the bills incorporated into the Report Card can be found here.